Archaeoraptor: Scandal

 "Archaeoraptor" was unveiled at a press conference held by National Geographic magazine in October 1999.
 At the same press conference, plans were announced to return the fossil to Chinese authorities, as it was illegally exported.
 In November 1999 National Geographic featured the fossil in an article written by art editor Christopher Sloan.
 The article in general discussed feathered dinosaurs and the origin of birds.
-It claimed the fossil was "a missing link between terrestrial dinosaurs and birds that could fly" and informally referred to it as "Archaeoraptor liaoningensis", announcing it would later be formally named as such.
-This name means "ancient robber of Liaoning".
+It claimed the fossil was "a missing link between terrestrial dinosaurs and birds that could actually fly" and informally referred to it as "Archaeoraptor liaoningensis", announcing it would later be formally named as such.
+This name means "ancient raptor of Liaoning".
 This drew immediate criticism from Storrs L. Olson, Curator of Birds at the National Museum of Natural History in Washington, D.C.
 Writing in Backbone, the newsletter of his museum, he denounced the publication of a scientific name in a popular journal, without peer review, as a "nightmare".

 On February 3, 2000, National Geographic issued a press release stating that the fossil could be a composite and that an internal investigation had begun.
 In that same month Bill Allen, National Geographic editor, told Nature that he was "furious" to learn that the fossil might have been faked.
 In the March issue, in the forum section, a letter from Dr. Xu Xing pointed out that the tail section probably did not match the upper body.
 In October 2000 National Geographic published the results of their investigation, in an article written by Pulitzer Prize-winning investigative journalist Lewis M. Simons.
 Simons concluded that the fossil was a composite and that virtually everyone involved in the project had made some mistakes.